LaserHydra/BetterChat/README.md

 private List<JObject> API_GetUserGroups(IPlayer player)
 ```

-To register a title for players:
+To register a title for players: (One per plugin, the plugin name is used as replacement tag in the config)
 ```csharp
 private void API_RegisterThirdPartyTitle(Plugin plugin, Func<IPlayer, string> titleGetter)
 ```